rjLinley/rjLinley/README.md

 <br></br>
   LinkedIn: https://www.linkedin.com/in/richard-linley/

 - 🌄 When I'm not coding, you can find me on the trails or rock climbing!
-I'm always looking for the next place to have an adventure in
+I'm always looking for my next adventure!

   <img src='https://i.imgur.com/6BNVzzb.jpg' alt='Richard in his favourite place!' height='150' width='112.5'/>